Table of Contents

 Lack of excretion or alterations in phase 1 & 2 detoxification can lead to a build up in the body of some particles- which is commonly seen when drugs are not metabolized correctly can be seen in estrogen dominance or high sex hormone binding globulin levels.

-Even though the liver stores all of these vitamins and minerals.
-It does not store many of the critical nutrients mentioned above for the detoxification pathways.
-Many of these are protein (stored in muscle) or water-soluble vitamins, (directly excreted if not utilized).
+Even though the liver stores all of these vitamins and minerals, it does not store many of the critical nutrients mentioned above that are needed for the detoxification pathways.
+Many of these are protein (stored in muscle) or water-soluble vitamins (which get directly excreted if they are not utilized).
 Therefore, having a wide variety of foods in the diet should be first priority.

 |Red||beets, tomatoes, cherries, cranberries, raspberries, strawberries, red bell peppers, red apples|

 |Orange/Yellow||oranges, bananas, guavas, peaches, yellow squash, carrots, sweet potatoes|